-Practically from the minute I'd touched down on the property in October 2013, I started work on the house design.
-The first among several unusual approaches I considered was to use old shipping containers, a trendy thing to do.
-There was actually a strong possibility I might have pursued it, were it not for a discussion I had with an architect friend who advised against it, because the process of modifying the containers to suit the northeast's climate would have been as involved as conventional construction.
-Had I not had that chat, there's a very strong possibility I'd have gone down this road, in which case my home would have looked like this:
+The first among several unusual construction approaches I'd considered was to use old shipping containers, a trendy thing to do.
+There was actually a very strong possibility I'd have pursued it, were it not for a discussion I had with an architect who advised against it, because the process of modifying the containers to suit the northeast's climate would have been as involved as conventional construction.
+Had I not had that chat, my home might have looked like this:

-I often wonder what things might have been like had I gone this route.
-Yes, it would have been a very small homeóa mere 640 square feet of living space (versus 800), plus another 160 for workshop and storage (versus 200).
-But construction would have cost much less, and proceeded much more quickly, so it's quite possible I'd be living in it by now.
-And the size would have been fine, too: I've lived long enough in a camper and a cabin that I've become quite accustomed to having a lot less space.
-Strangely, a part of me believes I might have liked it better than what I'm building, which by comparison seems positively gargantuan.
+I often wonder what things might have been like had I gone this route; even if I ditched the container idea, I still could have built this conventionally.
+Yes, it would have been a smaller home: a mere 640 square feet of living space versus 800, plus another 160 for workshop and storage versus 200.
+But the smaller size would have been perfectly fine: I'd lived long enough in a camper and a cabin that I've become quite accustomed to having a lot less space.
+Strangely, a part of me believes I might have liked it better than what I've built, which by comparison seems positively gargantuan.

 Construction would have cost much less—possibly not requiring me to sell the commercial property and enduring the ensuing nightmare—and proceeded much more quickly, so I'd have moved in long ago.
 Not to mention it would have had a much simpler septic system, with no pump required.
 While work on the house was stalled, I'd thought about this, sometimes obsessively; I'd even sketched some new "what if" variations.
 But obviously there's no going back.
 And yet, to this day, I still think of what might have been.
 Stupid, I know...

 Copyright © 2017-2022 by David K. Smith.
 All Rights Reserved.